Yagich93/programs/README.md

 It has been written with Node.js 18.16.
 It might work on older versions, however, this is not guaranteed.

+Viewing of Swagger Doc locally requires Docker or Podman installed.

 ### Installation

 To install dependencies, simply run: